 I was lucky enough to be raised by two extremely kind, generous and warm-hearted people.

 My grandmother quit her job to raise me, a gesture I can never repay.
-My grandfather picked me up from school every day, half an hour early so he could nab the prime parking spot so I’d be sure to see him.
-I can still see his sky blue Ford Falcon.
+My grandfather picked me up from school every day, half an hour early to nab the prime parking spot so I’d be sure to see him standing beside his sky blue Ford Falcon.

-I relished the freedom of spending the afternoon picking vegetables with my dad’s parents and then popping over the road to watch ‘Days of our Lives’ with my mum’s mum while my Nonno would make wine in his cellar.
+Imagine the glee and freedom of spending the afternoon picking vegetables with my dad’s parents and then popping over the road to watch ‘Days of our Lives’ with my grandmother while my Nonno would make wine in his cellar.

 “What if I could feel good all the time?”